-Since we are leaving in a new business ecosystem due to C-19 pandemic that hit most of the industry since March 2020, let’s figure out on how technology can help us during this crisis.
+Since we are living in a new business ecosystem due to C-19 pandemic that hit most of the industry since March 2020, let’s figure out on how technology can help us during this crisis.

 This short article was taken from PMP Website and the article was written by Mr. Mike Goldstein, Sales Manager, Professional Products, Woodstream.